-City of Casey Telecommunications Facility Policy
+City of Casey Telecommunications Facility Policy The following implications would be found when applying this policy:

 The policy lists an order of preference for new facilities, a new monopole is the least preferable.
-However, the policy states that if co-location is not possible, then existing structures should be
+However, the policy states that if co-location is not possible, then existing structures should be utilised.
+As this facility was a light-pole swap-out, existing structures are being used and the proposal would comply.